AdobeDocs/commerce-php/src/pages/developer/versioning/check-version.md

 ---
-group: php-developer-guide
-title: Check the Commerce version
+title: Check the Commerce Version | Commerce PHP Extensions
+description: Use these options to identify the version of Adobe Commerce or Magento Open Source.
 contributor_name: Atwix
 contributor_link: https://www.atwix.com/
 ---

+# Check the Commerce version

 Use any of the following ways to determine which version of Adobe Commerce or Magento Open Source is installed: